 So, I wasn’t wrong in feeling revived after my successful day gardening and it is nice to know that the happiness one feels after gardening as described by gardeners and farmers for centuries, has a scientific basis.
 If the garden is your happy place it is no fluke that it makes you feel good.
 In fact, gardening has also been used by researchers in Norway to help patients with severe depression.
 The patients experienced improved moods; even several months after the studies took place.

 Unfortunately, the weeks of wet and cloudy weather has also caused a sense of procrastination.
 Rather than being out in the warmth of the winter sun, I’m instead just planning garden intentions.
 With a mass of overgrown perennials, rampant weeds and grass growing in the wrong place, plus many roses to prune, the wet weather is slowing progress There are tell-tale signs of new growth and the leaves are beginning to sprout, yet I’m apprehensive about a massive prune just yet until the last frost has gone.

-Gardens and gardening is a never ending enjoyable process and the main objective is to have fun whilst we create pleasing surroundings.
+Gardens and gardening are a never-ending enjoyable process and the main objective is to have fun whilst we create pleasing surroundings.
 The rain and wet conditions will soon be over, and it has been wonderful to have such lush conditions.
-Spring will be here shortly, and promises to be a really fabulous season given the amount a water that has soaked in over recent months.
+Spring will be here shortly and promises to be a really fabulous season given the amount of water that has soaked in over recent months.
 What a simple way of improving mental health and our immune system than to muck about in the garden and all that serotonin freely available to make us happier, healthy and less stressed.
 What more could we want?

 Content by Di Baker 2021